rbino/qoix/README.md

 Qoix is an Elixir implementation of the [Quite OK Image](https://phoboslab.org/log/2021/11/qoi-fast-lossless-image-compression) format.

+It implements the [current specification](https://github.com/phoboslab/qoi/issues/37) and it will implement the [final one](https://github.com/phoboslab/qoi/issues/48) when it's finalized.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed